luayidriss/politicus/README.md

 - **The app can be reached by the [link](https://luay-politicus-9f3ab0dca991.herokuapp.com/).**

+## Deployment steps

+- add prebuild script
+- add Procfile
+- remove all console.logs
+- use Bootstrap default imports to minimize the build
+- deploy to Heroku

+## Libraries, contexts and hooks:

+- react-infinite-scroll-component
+  - to replace traditional pagination with lazy loading instead of pagination to make the application more performant and seem more snappy/ engaging
+- react-bootstrap:
+  - to add bootstrap styling in React
+- react-router-dom:
+  - implementing dynamic routing to the web app
+- axios:
+  - to communinicate with my drf api.

+- contexts:
+  - CurrentUserContext exposes the user state to the entire app.
+Relevant components can subscribe to its changes

+---
 ## Credits

 - GitHub for giving me the platform to design my project.